loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

-# How to do an A/B Test in LoyJoy
+# How to do an A/B Test in LoyJoy - Dynamic Landing Page

 This guide is right for you if you want run an A/B test with two different chats on the same website.
 You can also use this guide if you simply want to use the same landing page for two different chats.